mathornton01/DFT-Distance-Exploration-SARS-Cov-2/README.md

  For more information see [DFT_Distance_SARS2_Phylogenies](DFT_Distance_SARS2_Phylogenies.md).

- Please note that the work represented by the code in this repository is currently written in a paper that will soon be under review. (*Examining the quality of DFT distance metricsin SARS-CoV-2 Genomes* by **Micah Thornton & Monnie McGee** to appear in 2020/2021.
+ Please note that the work represented by the code in this repository is currently written in a paper that will soon be under review. (*Examining the quality of DFT distance metrics in SARS-CoV-2 Genomes* by **Micah Thornton & Monnie McGee** to appear in 2020/2021).